jerhon/honlsoft-v2/blog/2022/2022-10-05-creating-docker-containers-with-the-dotnet-cli.md

 ---
 date: "2022-10-05"
-title: "Build a .NET Container with .NET 7"
+title: "Creating Containers in .NET 7 with the .NET CLI"
 tags: [".NET", "Containers", ".NET 7"]
 type: "blog"
 description: "How to Easily Build a .NET Container in .NET 7"